Directed by Stanley Donen

 Written by Frances Goodrich, Albert Hackett, and Vera Caspary

 Theoretically, the musicals of the 1940s and 1950s are about dancing.
 That wasn't always true in practice.
 Movies like Athena are barely interested in the art form.
 Movies like Easy To Wed clearly thought that dancing—hell, singing—were obligations to be avoided.
 But, often, it's obvious that the main reason they exist is to showcase the terpsichorean prowess of their performers.
 They can seem downright proud of their visible seams as a result: in line with film musical tradition going back to the 1930s, the excuses they make for their numbers—even some very great ones—can be aggressively transparent.
 They were rarely as nakedly ornamental (or disconnected) as, say, a Busby Berkeley musical module from the 1930s would be.
 But they can get pretty close.
-I suppose this is how one of MGM's single most profitable musicals turns out to be That's Entertainment, which was compilation of musical numbers presented as pure eye candy, but then, they already were.
+I suppose this is how one of MGM's single most profitable musicals turns out to be That's Entertainment, which was just a compilation of musical numbers presented as pure eye candy, but then, they already were.

 So even in this genre and in this era, 1953's Give a Girl a Break feels unusually dedicated to dance, but also dancing as a cinematic tool rather than just an activity to be documented with greater or lesser elaboration.
 Partly, this is qualitative.
 Its seams are nearly invisible: every one of its eight dance numbers, without exception, is germane to the story being told—even the big diegetic stage number of its finale (the weakest thing in the movie, unfortunately) still bears some significant connection to its narrative and themes.
 Partly, it's just plain quantity, for it's entirely possible that this film boasts the single highest ratio of dance to regular movie of any musical of its era*, with around a third of its slight 84 minutes of runtime devoted to dancing showcase.
 It's just so concentrated—in terms of thrills-per-minute, it's the 50s musical to beat.